-In Australia, the recent spike of COVID-19 cases in the state of Victoria has meant all Australian workers are on edge.
-Sure most employees are grateful to have consistent employment and are working hard to maintain productivity in their workplace, but what’s really on their mind is their risk of contracting the virus while at work — and the risk of bringing it back home to their family.
+The ongoing spikes of COVID-19 cases across the country has put Australian workers on edge once again.
+While most employees are grateful to have consistent employment and are working hard to maintain productivity in their workplace, what’s really on their mind is their risk of contracting the virus while at work — and the risk of bringing it back home to their family.

 This blog takes a look at your responsibility to enforce the National COVID-19 Workplace Principles and ensure the safety of your workers.
 Use it as a checklist for your site action plan.
 Taking clear and definitive action to minimise the risk of the virus spreading in your workplace gives your staff the confidence to come to work — and it’s also a legal requirement under WHS legislation.